 Healthy Salad Ingredients 101

-Quinoa: I love adding quinoa to salads because it gives them a unique texture.
+Organic Quinoa: I love adding quinoa to salads because it gives them a unique texture.
 Healthy grains are crucial to our diet because they boost metabolism and increase serotonin levels (6).
 Quinoa is a high-glycemic food that can keep you feeling full, which causes you to snack less (7).

 I love using tri-colored quinoa because it makes the salad extra unique.
 When cooking quinoa, you have a few options.
-You can cook it in vegetable broth (Pacific Foods is my favorite brand!), coconut milk, or coconut water.
+You can cook it in organic vegetable broth (Pacific Foods is my favorite brand!), coconut milk, or coconut water.
 These slight variations make for a more flavorful, creamier quinoa.

 If you don’t have quinoa on hand, you can use brown rice.
-Pro Tip: Salads are a delicious way to use last night’s leftovers!

 Organic Grapes: Grapes add a delightful pop of color to this dish.
 They’re full of vitamin C, which can help boost the immune system.
 Cut them in half for easy eating and to make this salad family-friendly.
 New studies show that eating grapes can help improve your cognitive function (8).

-Raisins: Raisins add little pops of sweetness to this salad.
+Organic Unsweetened Raisins: Raisins add little pops of sweetness to this salad.
 We love raisins as they’re a cost-effective, delicious snack!
 Raisins are nature’s candy, and they contain many health benefits.
 Consuming raisins can improve your overall oral health thanks to their antimicrobial compounds (10).

 You can also use unsweetened dried cherries or currants.

-Chickpeas: Chickpeas are a fantastic source of protein that contains a lot of amino acids.
+Organic Chickpeas: Chickpeas are a fantastic source of protein that contains a lot of amino acids.
 Amino acids play a huge role in your metabolism and immune system function (12).
 They add a protein boost to this salad, which keeps you lean and strong!

-Shredded Vegetables: Additional vegetables add a lovely flavor to your salad.
+Organic Shredded Vegetables: Additional vegetables add a lovely flavor to your salad.
 Bright beets and carrots have gotten many a picky child to enjoy salads!
 Some of our favorite veggies to include are shredded carrots, beets, zucchini, or a combination.

-Walnuts: Most of my salads include nuts because they give a much-needed bit of crunch!
+Organic Raw Walnuts: Most of my salads include nuts because they give a much-needed bit of crunch!
 Walnuts are full of healthy fats, and they can help fight inflammation (13).
 If you don’t have walnuts on hand, you can use chopped pecans.

-Vegan Greek Dressing: This dressing is a family favorite.
+Greek Dressing: This dressing is a family favorite.
 It’s packed with delicious olive oil, herbs, essential oils, and a hint of sweetness.
 It blends well with kale and makes the salad extra special.

 Make Colorful Kale Quinoa Salad

 This salad comes together in minutes.
 Using pre-shredded vegetables and already-chopped nuts makes prep work a breeze!
 This salad is great for busy nights because you can make it ahead of time, chill it for an hour, and then serve.
-Bon appetite!
+Bon Appetit!

-- ½ cup raisins
+- ½ cup organic unsweetened raisins

-- ½ cup organic green or red grapes, halved lengthwise
+- ½ cup organic green OR red grapes , halved lengthwise

 - 6 cups (8 ounces) organic shredded kale, measured after stems and spines are removed

-- 1 (15.5-ounce) can organic chickpeas, black beans, or lentils, rinsed and drained
+- 1 (15.5-ounce) can organic chickpeas , black beans, OR lentils, rinsed AND drained*

-- 1 cup organic shredded carrots, beets, or zucchini, or a combination
+- 1 cup organic shredded carrots beets, OR zucchini, OR a combination

-- ½ cup organic shredded red or green cabbage
+- ½ cup organic shredded red OR green cabbage

-- ½ cup chopped walnuts or pecans (optional)
+- ½ cup chopped organic raw walnuts OR pecans, (optional)

-- 1 cup Vegan Greek Dressing
+- 1 cup Greek Dressing

 - In a large bowl (preferably one with a lid or cover), mix the quinoa, raisins, grapes, shredded kale, chickpeas, carrots, cabbage, and walnuts, if using.